Twitter Blue

 A few months ago, when Twitter acquired Scroll, a New York-based startup, the only question that remained was how they would integrate the service into the primary Twitter offering.
 That question got answered yesterday when the company introduced Twitter Blue, a premium offering in its major markets, including the United States.
-(Twitter Blue was available in Canada … Continue reading Twitter Blue
+(Twitter Blue was available in Canada and Australia as part of its iOS app.)

 How to deal with Internet’s daily data deluge

 Justin Blanton, who is one of my favorite bloggers outlines how he deals with the daily data deluge.
 He has some good tips, especially for those of us who are living in techlandia.
 Like Justin, RSS, Nuzzel and Newsletters are my favorite way to get information now.
 I use Pocket lot more than others.
-Facebook … Continue reading How to deal with Internet’s daily data deluge
+Facebook is pretty much useless for me as I use it purely to stay social with friends.
+Oh, I do read The New York Times, The New Yorker, Economist and the Wall Street Journal.
+Podcasts are not that big a part of my diet, and will only listen to what my friends recommend.

 Wanna Nuzzel?